Discover new perspectives to pressing safety problems and improve your approach to human error.

 Reducing Serious Injuries and Fatalities: Three Influence Approaches and Their Effectiveness

 Over the past decade, recordable injury rates have declined while serious injuries and fatalities (SIFs) rates have plateaued or increased.
 We’ll look at different strategies for improving the safety performance metric and discuss the skills and knowledge required to stay safe in any setting.

-Make Safety Go Viral: The Science of Workplace Attitude
+Safety Spillover: The Science of Workplace Attitude

 Emotions and attitudes are contagious.
 When it comes to health and safety, employers need to create a workplace that fosters positive attitudes and reduces the amount of negative crossover and spillover.
 Especially where experiences on the job influence workplace operations, culture, productivity, loyalty, the bottom line and even workers’ family lives.